-#1 Your Power Port Is Dirty
+#1 Your charging port/ Power Port Is Dirty

 In other words, you have to plug it in.
 That’s simple enough, but sometimes the connection isn’t very good.
 Things can obstruct that connection, and you get intermittent connectivity.

 #2 You Have the Wrong Charger

 Of course, you wouldn’t attempt to use your laptop charger for your smartphone.
 That’s not what we’re discussing here.

 The concern lies in chargers that appear to be designed for your device but may not be the best option.
 Mainly, this refers to third-party chargers.

 Third-party chargers can be appealing due to their lower cost, availability in longer cables or various colors, and other convenient features.
 However, they often come with drawbacks.

 One major issue is that third-party engineers may not have access to the proprietary design information for your device.

 Consequently, their chargers may charge slower, fit less securely, and wear out more quickly.

 If you’re experiencing intermittent charging with a third-party charger, try using the original charger that came with your device.